 As you’re brainstorming for your business domain name, check to make sure you’re not infringing upon someone else’s copyrights.

-If, in some worst case your business domain name is considered to be too similar and easily confusable with another business, that business could take you to court for it.
+If your business domain name is considered to be too similar and easily confused with another business, that business could take you to court for it.
 And in that scenario, it’s up to the judge to decide whether the two names could potentially be misrepresented and confused.

 These are dangerous waters that you should do your best to avoid at all costs.
 So, as you’re coming up with your business domain name, check to make sure it’s totally unique.